LinuxAtDuke/Intro-to-MySQL/README.md

 	- referential integrity - data types consistent across linking fields (foreign keys)
 	- data types should be as prescriptive and compact as possible
 	- index creation should be done where needed, but not elsewhere
-	- index creation always faster BEFORE data is loaded into the table
+	- index creation is always faster BEFORE data is loaded into the table
 	- verify that data is reasonably normalized (e.g., data generally de-duplicated)

   * Some examples